In addition to our specialized pediatric neurology programs and centers, we offer expertise in the following:

 Physicians from the Division of Child Neurology are members of the Komansky Center’s craniofacial and cleft team, an interdisciplinary group of healthcare professionals dedicated to the care of infants, children, and adolescents born with malformations of the face, mouth, ears, and skull, and children who require reconstructive work following trauma, burns, and cancer.
-These dedicated specialists restore lives as they help improve oral and facial functions and the appearance of children with these conditions.

 The Division’s neurologists play an integral role in the care of newborn infants with abnormalities of the brain such as hypoxic-ischemic encephalopathy (damage to cells in the brain and spinal cord from inadequate oxygen).
 They have demonstrated that reducing the baby’s core body temperature for several days while monitoring their brain activity with electroencephalography (EEG) can reduce long-term damage.